CluedIn-io/CluedIn.Documentation/docs/020-deployment/001-saas-install.md

     1. Select a **Subscription** where you want to store CluedIn SaaS application in your Azure account.

-        If you encounter an error stating that the subscription requires permission to make purchases, it means that you don't have permission to purchase from Azure Marketplace.
+        If you encounter an error stating that the subscription requires permission to make purchases, it means that you don't have the required permission for a subscription.

         ![saas-4-error.png](../../assets/images/deployment/saas-install/saas-4-error.png)